attocash/docs/whitepaper.md

 micropayment, and confirmation times that are too slow for interactive use.

 Atto removes these barriers.
-With **zero fees**, you can send **any amount** of value – even ¥0.000001 (a millionth of an Atto token) – and the recipient will get exactly that amount.
+With **zero fees**, you can send **any amount** of value – even ¥0.000001 (a millionth of an atto) – and the recipient will get exactly that amount.
 This opens the door to a true **micropayment economy**.
 Content platforms could charge mere cents for access without forcing users into subscriptions, or implement pay-per-use pricing models that were previously impossible.
 For example, a cloud API could bill clients per request in real-time using Atto, deducting a tenth of a cent for each call.
 A video game or app could reward users with small Atto payments